Elizabeth Crowley

-Elizabeth S. Crowley (born November 27, 1977) is an American politician.
+Elizabeth S. Crowley (born November 27, 1977) is an American politician and trade association executive who has been president and chief executive officer of the Building Trades Employers' Association since 2023.
 She was previously the New York City Council member for the 30th district from 2009 to 2017, representing the neighborhoods of Glendale, Maspeth, Middle Village, Ridgewood, and parts of Woodside and Woodhaven, in the borough of Queens.
-Crowley is both the first woman and first Democrat to hold the seat.
+Crowley was both the first woman and first Democrat to hold the seat.
 Crowley was a 2021 candidate for Queens Borough President.
 She is a cousin of former U.S. Congressman Joseph Crowley.
+Crowley lost her Council seat to Robert Holden in 2017 and was subsequently an unsuccessful candidate in the Democratic primaries for Queens Borough President in 2020 and 2021 and for the New York State Senate in 2022.

 Early life and education

-Crowley was born in Queens to a large and civically-active family.
-The 14th of 15 siblings, She joined multiple members of her extended family who had held elected office over the years.
-Her father, Walter, was a local Democratic District Leader and City Council Member during the 1980s.
+Crowley was born in Queens, the 14th of 15 children in a politically active family.
+Her father, Walter, was a local Democratic district leader and City Council member during the 1980s.
 Crowley's mother, Mary, served on the local School Board 24 for a number of years.
-Following Walter's death in office in 1985, Mary was tapped to finish out the remainder of his term.
+Following Walter's death in office in 1985, Mary was appointed to complete the remainder of his term.
 This made Crowley the third member of her immediate family to serve in the City Council.

+She grew up in Elmhurst, Queens.

-Crowley is the cousin of former U.S. Congressman Joseph Crowley, vice chair of the House Democratic Caucus and Democratic Party chair in Queens County.
+Crowley is the cousin of former U.S. Congressman Joseph Crowley, who served as vice chair of the House Democratic Caucus and as Democratic Party chair in Queens County.

-Crowley has a B.A. magna cum laude in restoration and preservation from SUNY Fashion Institute of Technology, where she was a Presidential Scholar, and an M.S. in city and regional planning from Pratt Institute's Graduate School of Architecture.
-She did historic preservation work on various landmarks through New York City, including Radio City Music Hall, Empire Theatre, and St. Patrick's Cathedral.
-She is a member of District Council 9 International Union of Painters and Allied Trades.
-Crowley also briefly worked as an educator.
+Crowley holds a B.A. in restoration and preservation from the Fashion Institute of Technology and an M.S. in city and regional planning from Pratt Institute.
+Before entering office she worked as a restorative painter on historic preservation projects, including at Radio City Music Hall and St. Patrick's Cathedral.
+She is a member of District Council 9 of the International Union of Painters and Allied Trades.